-I was in Las Vegas earlier this month attending the National Glass Association’s Building Envelope Contractor’s (BEC) Conference, and during casual conversations more than one glazier brought up concerns over meeting the challenges of installation liability.
+I was in Las Vegas earlier this month attending the National Glass Association’s Building Envelope Contractor’s (BEC) Conference.
+During casual conversation, more than one glazier brought up concerns over meeting the challenges of installation liability.

-For one glazier, the discussion was about the size of the internal department required to assess risk and provide the pre-requisite design assistance associated with complex building projects in today’s environment.
-And even with this department on hand, how this work can temporarily prioritize attention away from more critical project tasks, leading to delays nobody wants.
+For one glazier, the discussion was about the size of the internal department required to assess risk.
+And even with this department on hand, how this work can temporarily prioritize attention away from more critical project tasks.

-A smaller glazier I spoke with did not have engineering staff, and generally avoided quoting less familiar and more risky projects or parts of projects that would rely on an external engineering firm to create stamped drawings.
-He noted how moving documents back and forth, and the management and clarification communications that go with that, can lead to severe risk and time and cost impacts.
+A smaller glazier I spoke with did not have engineering staff, and thus generally avoided quoting more risky projects or parts of projects.
+He noted how moving documents back and forth can lead to severe risk and time and cost impacts.

-We do because we believe every architectural system we deliver should come with the least amount of risk and headache.
-We do because we want toprovide the design assistance glaziers need to turn quotes around quickly – and that’s credible quotes, with significant detail.
-We do because we want to continually think through the best way to kit a deliverable to simplify installation.
+And so we’ve invested in a top drawer engineering department.
+It’s central to our belief that every architectural system we deliver should come with the least amount of liability and headache.
+We want to provide the design assistance glaziers need to turn quotes around quickly.
+And that’s credible quotes, with significant detail.
+We will continually think through the best way to kit a deliverable to simplify installation.
+And so on.

-It’s an approach where everyone comes up a winner.
+It’s a commitment where everyone comes up a winner.